tz17012016/Tfila-app/README.md

 # preview of some of the app screns:

-# Screen of Tfilot Times
+# Screen of Today's Zmanim

 ![20211227_191708](https://user-images.githubusercontent.com/71942613/156555835-71f215fc-61b3-4abd-a77b-64830f33a317.jpg)